 Synopsis: The focus for Saturday turns towards the Deep South, into much of Alabama, where a significant portion of the area may be at play for significant and violent tornadoes into the night on Saturday.
 A significant area of mid/upper flow will overspread the region into the forecast area, and will be coupled with quite an intense area of 500mb jet streak.
 Coupling this with classic Gulf dewpoints into the mid/upper 60s will set the stage to support a significant and widespread risk for severe thunderstorms across much of the Southeast US into early Sunday (3/16).

-While a majority of CAMs still remain slightly outside the timeframe for analysis, the setup is clear showing an impressive severe weather setup across much of the region.
+Convective models are now in range, painting quite the significant and potent severe weather episode Saturday.
+This has prompted an unprecidented Day 2 HIGH risk across much of the area.
+Bottom line is that significant severe weather is likely Saturday.
 This is especially true across much of the Deep South, where MLCAPE values approach 2000 J/kg in some spots, and while this number does decrease the further north you go, it’s important to note that this setup remains favorable for intense supercells across the region.
 The most likely location for tornadic potential remains across much of Mississippi and Alabama.

 Further north, into Ohio, a slight risk remains in effect; however, due to precipitation early in the day, there could be some uncertainty into how much clearing (destabilization) occurs in the area.
 If enough clearing occurs, the main risk in this region would likely remain damaging wind gusts in this area.